 1. They may only buy one home in their lifetime

 You know us Gen Xers, we bought our first starter home, then maybe a step up home, then a retirement home.
 Millennials are buying their first home at a later age (average 32 in 2017) and may not be thinking of leaving that home, this home will be it.
-For them, it has to have the bells and whistles.
-And while a previous generation full of gumption and “do-it-yourselfers” were open to tackling any potential renovation that you could throw at them.
+For them, it has to have the bells and whistles, while a previous generation full of gumption and “do-it-yourselfers” were open to tackling any potential renovation that you could throw at them.
 Millennials are less interested.
-It’s not that this is bad, this is how this generation is choosing to live.
-And this is the market you’re selling in.
+It’s not that this is bad, this is how this generation is choosing to live and this is the market to sell.

 2. They don’t have the money.
 Period.
 Nothing to explain